eugsim1/OCI_Secrets/README.md

 # Function which demonstrates the "secrects" utilisation

-This function is used to validate IDCS tokens to a IDCS application REF https://docs.oracle.com/en/cloud/paas/identity-cloud/rest-api/op-oauth2-v1-introspect-post.html
+This function is used to validate IDCS tokens to an IDCS application

+REF https://docs.oracle.com/en/cloud/paas/identity-cloud/rest-api/op-oauth2-v1-introspect-post.html